go-chat-bot/plugins/README.md

 * **jira**: Detects jira issue numbers and posts information about it.
 Necessary to configure.
 See README.md in jira subdirectory for details
 * **chucknorris**: Shows a random chuck norris quote every time the word "chuck" is mentioned
+* **bitly**: Shortens URLs appearing in output of other plugins before they are sent to channels

 ### Periodic (triggers)